LiminalDarkness/youtube-layout-customizer/README.md

 - The script applies automatically when you visit or navigate within YouTube.
 - If anything breaks, disable and re-enable the script in the Tampermonkey dashboard.
+- The script was created because I really disliked the updated layout of YouTube since April 20, 2025.
+I wanted to restore the layout to how it was before the update.